 On October 1, 1890, Congress established Yosemite National Park.
-Exactly 123 years later, the park remains a major attraction, drawing over 3.7 million visitors each year.
+Exactly 127 years later, the park remains a major attraction, drawing more than 3.7 million visitors each year.
 Legend has it a few ghosts enjoy the site as well.

 Yosemite is home to a number of breathtaking waterfalls, but the Miwok Indians believe a dark force stalks the men and women who come to marvel at the water’s beauty.
 Legend has it an evil wind known as Po-ho-no flows over the falls and lures unwary visitors to the edge.
 Once a person gets too close, the wind rushes over and sends the visitor hurtling over the falls.